 A final area of research that has investigated complexity measures in the context of conscious content has been during altered states of consciousness induced by psychedelics and other drugs.
-In a study by Schartner et al. (2017a), they computed two versions of LZc and two related entropy measures on spontaneous magnetoencephalographic (MEG) signals recorded from participants after receiving psilocybin, LSD, and subanesthetic doses of ketamine15.
-They found that LZc and one of the other entropy measures increased in participants (with their eyes open) after receiving all three psychedelics compared to placebo (accounting for changes in the spectral profile).^{16 17} Furthermore, they found strong correlations between the signal diversity measures and many subjective ratings of the experiences, such as intensity.
+In a study by Schartner et al. (2017a), they computed two versions of LZc and two related entropy measures on spontaneous magnetoencephalographic (MEG) signals recorded from participants after receiving psilocybin, lysergic acid diethylamide (LSD), and subanesthetic doses of ketamine.
+They found that LZc and one of the other entropy measures increased in participants (with their eyes open) after receiving all three psychedelics compared to placebo